HareemKH/Feed-Cleanup-Script/README.md

-# Feed Cleanup Script (Educational Use Only)
+# Feed Cleanup Script (For Educational & Testing Purposes Only)

-A simple JavaScript tool to automate unliking interactions in your browser using safe, client-side scripting.
-Designed for personal data management and educational demonstration of browser automation.
+A lightweight JavaScript demo for learning browser-based DOM interaction and automation principles.
+This script is intended **only for educational use** in safe, controlled, test environments.

 ---

-## LEGAL DISCLAIMER
+## ⚠️ LEGAL DISCLAIMER – READ BEFORE USE

-This script is provided “as is”, without warranty of any kind.
+This code is provided **"as is"**, without warranty of any kind.

-By using this script, you agree to the following:
+By accessing or using this code, **you agree to the following**:

+- This tool is for **educational demonstration only**, such as understanding DOM scripting, timing, and automation inside a browser.
-- The author is not responsible for any consequences — including account bans, rate limits, interface changes, or unexpected behavior.
+- The author is **not responsible** for any misuse, including but not limited to:
-- This may violate the Terms of Service of platforms you use it on.
+  - Violations of Terms of Service on third-party websites
-- This is intended for educational use only, such as understanding client-side scripting and DOM automation.
+  - Account restrictions, bans, or unexpected behavior
+  - Damage or disruption caused by improper usage
-- Do not use this on platforms you do not own or have explicit permission to test on.
+- **Do NOT** use this code on any website, platform, or service that you do not fully own or have **explicit written permission** to test.
-- The script does not collect data, require login credentials, or interact with any backend/API.
+- This script does **not collect data**, require login credentials, or connect to any backend services or APIs.
-- The author is not affiliated with or endorsed by any social media platform.
+- The author is **not affiliated with or endorsed by** any social media, tech company, or platform.

-Use responsibly.
+- By using this code, **you accept full responsibility**.
 You break it, you bought it.

 ---

-## Features
+## 🛠️ Features

-- Scrolls through interactive content like "likes" or saved items.
-- Simulates unliking or removing interactions through DOM manipulation.
+- Demonstrates DOM manipulation and event simulation using plain JavaScript
+- Shows how to scroll, detect elements, and simulate clicks
-- Includes randomized delays to mimic human behavior.
+- Uses randomized delay timers to explore asynchronous browser scripting
-- 100% browser-based – no third-party apps, logins, or API keys required.
+- 100% browser-native — runs directly in DevTools with no third-party tools

 ---

-## How It Works
+## 🧪 How It Works (Test Environment Only)

-The script runs in your browser’s Developer Console.
+This script runs inside your browser’s Developer Console, and:
-It interacts with the webpage’s DOM — just like a human would — by:

-- Scrolling through content
-- Detecting interactive elements (such as "like" buttons)
-- Clicking them with a delay

-This tool is meant to demonstrate safe browser-side scripting only.
+1. Scrolls through a webpage
+2. Detects targetable interactive elements (e.g., buttons or links)
+3. Simulates delayed click interactions for automation learning

+⚠️ Again, **only use this on test pages or mock HTML sites** you have full control over.

 ---

-## Usage (Test Environment Only)
+## ✅ Usage (Demo Page Recommended)

-1. Open your browser and navigate to the relevant activity/interactions page.
+1. Open the included `test-page.html` file in your browser
-2. Press `Ctrl + Shift + I` (Windows/Linux) or `Cmd + Option + I` (Mac) to open Developer Tools.
+2. Open **Developer Tools** (`Ctrl+Shift+I` or `Cmd+Option+I`)
-3. Go to the Console tab.
+3. Go to the **Console** tab
-4. Paste the script from `feed-cleanup.js` and press Enter.
+4. Paste and run the code from `feed-cleanup-script.js`

-The script will begin automating the interaction cleanup process.
-Never run it on a site you do not own.

 ---

-## File
+## 📂 Files

-- `feed-cleanup.js` – The main script that performs DOM-based interaction removal.
+- `feed-cleanup-script.js` – JavaScript script that performs safe, DOM-based automation
+- `test-page.html` – A dummy HTML file you can use to safely try out the script
+- `LICENSE` – MIT License

 ---

-## Educational Purpose
+## 🎓 Educational Topics Covered

-This script is intended to teach:

-- DOM traversal and event handling
+- Safe DOM traversal using JavaScript
-- Asynchronous JavaScript behavior using delays
-- Safe client-side scripting inside the browser
-- Developer Console automation
+- Event simulation and browser automation
+- Async timing with `setTimeout` and `Promises`
+- Hands-on DevTools scripting

 ---

-## License
+## 📄 License

-MIT License – free to use for non-commercial and educational purposes only.
+MIT License – Free for **non-commercial**, educational use only.

-Use at your own risk.
-No warranties, no guarantees, and no liability.
+No warranties.
+No guarantees. **Use at your own risk.**

 ---

+## 🛡️ Report Misuse

+If you find this code being misused or repurposed for activity that violates platform Terms of Service, please report it through GitHub’s content policy tools.
+This repository is meant strictly for ethical learning and safe development practices.